Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How can I claim a death benefit?

 When a policyholder dies, it’s up to the beneficiary to file a claim.
-Here’s what to do:
+The insurance company has no obligation to notify the beneficiary and let them know they’re owed a payout.

 - Contact the insurance company to inform them of the policyholder’s death.
 If you’re unsure about which company issued the policy, you can search the National Association of Insurance Commissioners’ Life Insurance Policy Locator database.